-We then move into the cabin.
+We then move onto the cabin.
 Again, we’ll head to the footwells, inner sills, seatbelt mounts, cabin floors, and under the rear seats to give us an indication of the internal shell condition.
 While we’re here we take note of any damp ingress and general condition of the interior soft furnishings, fixtures and fittings.
-Once we are satisfied here, we’ll move on to the controls.
+Once we are satisfied here, we’ll move onto the controls.

 On startup we confirm oil pressure (where a gauge is fitted) and take note on how quickly it builds.
-We then allow it to warm up confirming actual radiator temperature to gauge temperature (where fitted).
-We then take note of the engine tone, listening for anything untoward such as a miss fire, or knock.
+We then allow it to warm up, confirming actual radiator temperature to gauge temperature (where fitted).
+We then take note of the engine tone, listening for anything untoward such as a misfire, or knock.
 With the engine running we can then confirm operation of the power steering (where fitted), alternator, air con (where fitted) and other engine powered ancillaries.

 Where do I get further information on the MOT test from?

 For more information on the basic set of checks we carry out, please visit the MOT checklist here.

 How do I book a pre purchase inspection?

 For more information on this service, do just give us a call, visit the contact us page for all our details.